 Celiac, Gluten-Free, Food-Sensitive Travel and Lifestyle

 Food sensitivities and autoimmune diseases is something I've had to live with since 2007 when I was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS) and 2012 with Celiac Disease (CD).
 Changing my diet (gluten-free, casein-free, alcohol-free, and mostly soy-free, refined sugar-free) and lifestyle (radical self-care, spiritual well-being) has been life-changing.

 I still struggle with some health challenges brought on by POTS, Lyme Disease, Bartonella, MTHFR, MCAS, EDS, MCTD and a few others.
 Nevertheless, it's all part of the journey or a good article in my case.

 I initially created BuenQamino to inspire others to travel, but after realizing how much work and research I was putting into my own trips planning around dietary restrictions and lifestyle, I decided to focus on Celiac, Gluten-Free, Autoimmune-Friendly travel and Lifestyle.

 We hope our blog serves as a resource, inspiration, or at least a good distraction.
 We also hope our tools helps you navigate through real and imagined obstacles empowering you to create your own adventure, or join in on ours!
-BuenQamino is here to support you in creating the path of your dreams, regardless of any dietary restrictions.
+BuenQamino is here to support you in creating the path of your dreams, regardless of any dietary or health restrictions.

 As always, Buen Camino